kubeshop/testkube-executor-playwright/README.md

 # Welcome to TestKube Playwright Executor

-TestKube Playwright Executor is test executor for testkube.
+TestKube Playwright Executor is test executor for [TestKube](https://testkube.io).
 [Playwright](https://playwright.dev/) is a framework for Web Testing and Automation.

 # Issues and enchancements